do-community/glob-tool/README.md

 GitHub Actions is setup to do this automatically for this repository to deploy to gh-pages.

-### CORS proxy

-To integrate with NPm and provide users with the ability to ues file names from an NPM package, the tool utilises the cors.bridged.cc proxy as NPM does not have CORS headers on their registry.

-The CORS proxy is only used for the NPM functionality, but requires an API key that will be used in the client to authenticate the requests, set as the `CORS_API_KEY` environment variable.

-You can find out more about getting an API key for the CORS proxy at <https://github.com/gridaco/base/issues/23>.

 ## Source Structure

 ### [`src/glob-tool`](./src/glob-tool)